sybila/biodivine-sketchbook/README.md

 - installation,
 - editing BN sketches in Sketchbook,
 - running BN inference in Sketchbook,
-- format and syntax used.
+- supported formats and syntax.

 We also provide an introduction to Sketchbook using a short video tutorial that you can find as `tutorial.mp4`.
 This tutorial covers basics on how to edit an sketch and run the inference.